tomvictor/iotcore/README.md

 ## Features

-* Full-fledged configurable Tokio based MQTT server
+* Full-fledged configurable Tokio based MQTT broker
 * No python GIL limitation
 * All Standard MQTT broker features
 * Zero extra setup required to run mqtt broker in you Django and Fastapi project
+* MQTT client, with callback support for async or non-blocking applications
 * and more

 ## Planned Features